NVIDIA/nim-deploy/helm/README.md

-# Using the NIM LLM helm chart
+# Using the NVIDIA NIM for LLMs helm chart

 The NIM Helm chart requires a Kubernetes cluster with appropriate GPU nodes and the [GPU Operator](https://github.com/NVIDIA/gpu-operator) installed.